sharetribe/dev-docs/content/concepts/extended-data/listing-extended-data/index.md

 slug: listing-extended-data
 updated: 2024-04-24
 category: concepts-extended-data
+description:
-ingress: Listing extended data allows you to use the powerful search engine in Sharetribe, as well as customise your listing information.
+  Listing extended data allows you to use the powerful search engine in Sharetribe, as well as customise your listing information.
 published: true
 ---